Standards of Ministry

 - The duty of inquiry into the personal character, doctrinal beliefs, and general fitness for ministry of all candidates shall be laid upon the Chief Governing official of the Fellowship or his/her delegate.

-- The Ordered Ministry shall be open to all persons no matter their gender.
+- The Ordered or Appointed Ministry shall be open to all persons no matter their gender or sexual orientation.